Aimé Césaire: Discourse on Colonialism

 Césaire's Discourse on Colonialism challenges the narrative of the colonizer and the colonized.
 This text criticizes the hypocrisy of justifying colonization with the equation "Christianity=civilized, paganism=savagery" comparing white colonizers to "savages".
 Césaire writes that "no one colonizes innocently, that no one colonizes with impunity either" concluding that "a nation which colonizes, that a civilization which justifies colonization – and therefore force – is already a sick civilization".
 He condemns the colonizers, saying that though the men may not be inherently bad, the practice of colonization ruins them.

 Césaire's text intertwines slavery, imperialism, capitalism, republicanism, and modernism, stating that they were linked together and influenced one another in undeniable ways.
 Importantly, all of those oppressive forces came together to hurt the colonized and empower the colonizer.
 This position was considered radical at the time.

 Césaire continues to deconstruct the colonizer, and ultimately concludes that by colonizing those white men often lose touch with who they were, and become brutalized into hidden instincts that result in the rape, torture, and race hatred that they put onto the people they colonize.
 He also examines the effects colonialism has on the colonized, stating that "colonization = 'thing-ification'", where because the colonizers are able to "other" the colonized, they can justify the means by which they colonize.

-The text also continuously references Nazism, blaming the barbarism of colonialism and how whitewashed and accepted the tradition, for Adolf Hitler's rise to power.
+The text also continuously references Nazism, blaming the barbarism of colonialism, and how whitewashed and accepted the tradition is, for Adolf Hitler's rise to power.
 He says that Hitler lives within and is the demon of "the very distinguished, very humanistic, very Christian bourgeois of the twentieth century."
 Particularly, Césaire argues that Nazism was not an exception or singular event in European history; rather, the natural progression of a civilization that justified colonization without "perceiving the dangers involved in proceeding towards savagery."
 Césaire compared colonial violence to Nazism, arguing: "they tolerated that Nazism before it was inflicted on them, they absolved it, shut their eyes to it, legitimized it, because, until then, it had been applied only to non-European peoples."

 Césaire's wishes for post-war Europe centered on decolonization, arguing that decolonization was the way forward for Europe out of "the binarism of capitalism/communism".
-Césaire believed that the only possible redemption for Europe’s dark path which had led to Nazism was through interactions with the "Third World".
+Césaire believed that the only possible redemption for Europe's dark path which had led to Nazism was through interactions with the "Third World".
 Decolonization offered an alternative to the dual negatives of capitalism and communism, employing pluralism as a way to usher in a new, more tolerant Europe.
 He was critical of neo-imperialism and US capitalism.
 Critiques of French universalism were also apparent in the text, particularly citing the issues that universalism caused for the departmentalization of Martinique of which Césaire was the main propagator.
 Departmentalization was an important goal for Césaire both in his texts and in his political career.

 Césaire originally wrote his text in French in 1950, but later worked with Joan Pinkham to translate it to English.
 The translated version was published in 1972.